-Not enough is being done to educate border communities about the long-term effects of antibiotic overuseApril 21st, 2013 in Medications /
+Not enough is being done to educate border communities about the long-term effects of antibiotic overuseApril 21, 2013 in Medicine & Health / Medications

 When thousands of experimental biology researchers gather in Boston this weekend, many of them undoubtedly will be presenting work related to the hunt for the next generation of antibiotics and how to battle back existing and emerging superbugs.
 But for one scientist from Texas Rio Grande Valley, it's not about what the research of tomorrow holds: It's about the kind of action the people in communities like his need today.